m-flo presents “OTAQUEST LIVE” powered by LDH USA

 Photos by Kaori Suzuki

 Six hours of dance music can be kind of intense for some people if you’re not used to it.
 While I’m not accustomed to starting an EDM marathon at 4 p.m., the concert’s early start time at the Microsoft Theater was a welcome relief from the 87-plus degree Fahrenheit weather outside.
-The line-up of Anime Expo’s m-flo presents “OTAQUEST LIVE” powered by LDH USA — featuring m-flo, YASUTAKA NAKATA, Crystal Kay, PKCZ, and featured TeddyLoid, YUC’e, Hachioji P, and Masayoshi Iimori — truly spoiled us.
+The line-up of Anime Expo’s m-flo presents “OTAQUEST LIVE” powered by LDH USA — featuring m-flo, YASUTAKA NAKATA, Crystal Kay, PKCZ, TeddyLoid, YUC’e, Hachioji P, and Masayoshi Iimori — truly spoiled us.
 Here are the highlights of each act!

 Hachioji P opened the night with an enthusiastic crowd waving their glowsticks and cheering to vocaloid songs.
 His diverse set had a mix of genres from pop to indie rock, and included familiar songs like Babymetal’s “Karate” and “Blue Star feat.
 Hatsune Miku”.